 After reading through many articles, I found out that the answer is both yes and no. Let me explain.

-Most plastic containers are composed of harmful chemicals.
+Most plastic bowls are composed of harmful chemicals.
 And these chemicals can latch on to the food, so I recommend you not to microwave them.

 Plastic containers made with harmful chemicals should be avoided at all costs.
 Even if you are just using it to store fruits, the chemicals can latch onto the food.

-However, the case gets more complicated when you heat the plastic container.
+However, the case gets more complicated when you heat the plastic bowls.
 Due to the heat exposure, the toxic fumes from the plastic container get released and makes the food dangerous to eat.

 Not only that, non-microwavable plastic melts at high temperatures.
 And this melted plastic can then stick to the food and make it inedible.